 I do feel a little better now!

-Although The Chicken and The Egg Soup didn’t come out looking exactly as I expected it to (so much prettier in my head, guys), it came out tasting exactly as I expected it to — and that’s what really counts, especially when you have a cold.
-Bonus: This comforting soup only takes about 30 minutes to make, so it’s a great choice for a quick weeknight dinner or the next time you’re also feeling a little under the weather.
+Although The Chicken and The Egg Soup didn’t come out looking exactly as I expected it to (so much prettier in my head, guys), it came out tasting exactly as I expected it to.
+That’s what really counts, I guess, especially when you have a cold.

 The Chicken and the Egg Soup, printable recipe